Alexander II of Russia: Assassination

 As he was known to do every Sunday for many years, the emperor went to the Mikhailovsky Manège for the military roll call.
 He travelled both to and from the Manège in a closed carriage accompanied by five Cossacks and Frank (Franciszek) Joseph Jackowski, a Polish noble, with a sixth Cossack sitting on the coachman's left.
 The emperor's carriage was followed by two sleighs carrying, among others, the chief of police and the chief of the emperor's guards.
 The route, as always, was via the Catherine Canal and over the Pevchesky Bridge.

 The street was flanked by narrow pavements for the public.
 A young member of the Narodnaya Volya ("People's Will") movement, Nikolai Rysakov, was carrying a small white package wrapped in a handkerchief.
 He later said of his attempt to kill the Tsar:

 The explosion, while killing one of the Cossacks and seriously wounding the driver and people on the sidewalk, had only damaged the bulletproof carriage, a gift from Napoleon III of France.
 The emperor emerged shaken but unhurt.
 Rysakov was captured almost immediately.
 Police Chief Dvorzhitzky heard Rysakov shout out to someone else in the gathering crowd.
 Dvorzhitzky offered to drive the Tsar back to the Palace in his sleigh.
 The Tsar agreed, but he decided to first see the culprit, and to survey the damage.
 He expressed solicitude for the victims.
 To the anxious inquires of his entourage, Alexander replied, "Thank God, I'm untouched".

 Nevertheless, a second young member of the Narodnaya Volya, Ignacy Hryniewiecki, standing by the canal fence, raised both arms and threw something at the emperor's feet.
 He was alleged to have shouted, "It is too early to thank God".
 Dvorzhitzky was later to write:

-Later, it was learned there was a third bomber in the crowd.
+Later, it was learnt there was a third bomber in the crowd.
 Ivan Emelyanov stood ready, clutching a briefcase containing a bomb that was to be used if the other two bombers failed.

 Alexander was carried by sleigh to the Winter Palace to his study where almost the same day twenty years earlier, he had signed the Emancipation Edict freeing the serfs.
-Alexander was bleeding to death, with his legs torn away, his stomach ripped open, and his face mutilated.
+Alexander was bleeding to death, with broken legs, bleeding knees, his stomach ripped open, and his face mutilated.
 Members of the Romanov family came rushing to the scene.

 The dying emperor was given Communion and Last Rites.
 When the attending physician, Sergey Botkin, was asked how long it would be, he replied, "Up to fifteen minutes."
 At 3:30 that day, the standard of Alexander II (his personal flag) was lowered for the last time.